 Southbrook Kids offers the Gospel Project for Kids' curriculum for 2 year olds through 5th grade.
 Each week's lesson helps children understand how Christ fits into the entire Gospel story, pre-creation to eternity.
 Children also learn how they fit into this big story, too!

-Key Passage for December (K-3rd grade) & MOTIONS
+Key Passage (K-3rd grade) & MOTIONS

-Key Passage for December (3's-early 5's) & MOTIONS
+Key Passage (3's-early 5's) & MOTIONS